 Man arrested after chase, crash in Goshen Township

-Reports said officers about 8:15 p.m. tried to pull over a SUV that was reported stolen and driven by Jeremy Johnson, 31, on West Fifth Street in Beloit.
+Reports said officers tried to pull over a SUV that was reported stolen and driven by Jeremy Johnson, 31, on West Fifth Street in Beloit about 8:15 p.m.
 The SUV’s driver refused to stop and at times swerved into the opposite lane of traffic to avoid police, reports said.

 The SUV eventually went off the road and hit a sign and large rock in the 18000 block of West Fifth Street, reports said, where police managed to arrest Johnson.
 Reports said he appeared to be drunk and at times was incoherent.

-Johnson was taken to Aultman Alliance Hospital to be examined, where he refused to take a breath test, reports said.
+Johnson was taken to Aultman Alliance Hospital to be examined, where he refused a breath test, reports said.

 Don't Miss a Story